Statutory expenditure and attribution of VAT

-The AG rejected the argument that expenditure on equipment required by statute to carry on a business was automatically attributable to the business as a whole.
+Expenditure on equipment required by statute to carry on a business was not automatically attributable to the business as a whole.

 Publication